weygoldt/TeeGrid/8channel-logger/usage.md

 ``` sh
 date +%FT%T > settime.cfg
 ```
-and then editing the file to some time in the near future.
+and then edit this file to some time in the near future.

-Then insert the SD card into the Teensy.
+Insert the SD card into the Teensy.
 Start the Teensy by connecting it to power.
-On start up the [`8channel-logger.ino`](8channel-logger.ino) sketch reads in the `settime.cfg` file, sets the real-time clock to this time, and then deletes the file to avoid resetting the time at the next start up.
+On start up the [`8channel-logger.ino`](8channel-logger.ino) sketch reads in the `settime.cfg` file, sets the real-time clock to this time, and then deletes the file from the SD card to avoid resetting the time at the next start up.

 ## Logging